Uses of Saffron

 This spice is also said to reduce pain in women during intercourse.

 Protects you from UV rays

 This spice contains flavonoids, which shield you from UV rays.
 Thus, it may shield your skin from sunburns.

 But it would be best to be careful when using this spice on your skin.
 Using too much of it may leave a yellow shade on your skin.

 Our fast and stressful life is now causing body and mental health problems.
 Finding a cure for your body is very easy but finding a cure for your mind is very difficult.

-Ayurveda suggests that Kesar may be helpful in curing mental health problems.
-The stigma of this spice has specific properties, which may help treat depression.
+Ayurveda suggests that Kesar may help cure mental health problems.
+The stigma of this spice has specific properties which may help treat depression.

 It may help in treating major depressive episodes.